MyHealthyLife/MyHealthyLifeMobile/README.md

 The *"Home"* of the App is a **WebView** which contains the whole web application, the web application is written using the **Angular JS** framework, which allows the programmer to easily handle asynchronous REST call ad the data manipulation.
 Also all the all the computation is managed in the client side; this allows us to encapsulate it in the Android application without changing the web application source code.

-The advantages of having the pages of the web application stored in the Smart Phone memory are:
+The advantages of having the pages of the web application stored in the smartphone memory are:

 - The application loading time is reduced, in-fact the page is loaded from the phone memory and only the REST call are sent to the beck-end.
 - The network usage is reduced.